1. Help Center

 2. Click on “Add Source”

-4. For your dedicated IP4 address, add the Source Name, SPF part type (in this case, ip4:), SPF part type value (in this case, 85.86.55.131, and add an optional Note and click on Save
+4. For your dedicated IP4 address, add the Source Name, SPF part type (in this case, ip4:), SPF part type value (in this case, 85.86.55.131), and add an optional Note and click on “Add”

 5. After adding the new sources, you should see them updated in your EasySPF portal.
-Make sure to click on “Save Record” and done!
+Make sure to click on “Save Record” and it’s done!